dieterlab969/getkenka-web/README.md

 ### 1. 🔐 Authenticated User Login

-GetKenka implements a multi-layer authentication and authorization system:
+GETKENKA implements a multi-layer authentication and authorization system:

 #### Authentication (Who are you?)